JerryYWChen/careerpilot/README.md

 ## AI Matching Evaluation

-CareerPilot includes a repeatable evaluation suite for testing the behavior and consistency of the resume matcher.
+CareerPilot includes a repeatable evaluation suite for testing both the behavior and explainability of the resume matcher.

 Each evaluation case contains: